chiarasharp/virulence/README.md

 6. [Conclusion](#conclusion)

 ## <a name="#introduction"> 1.
 Introduction</a>
 The goal of this website is to explain, in a comprehensible way, the evolution of the disease COVID-19 in Italy throughout the last 2 years (2020-2021), focusing our attention on the causes that made our country one of the most affected by the pandemic, and how these causes influenced each other in the process.
-We are going to take into consideration many aspects of the virus that have probably been underestimated or ignored at first, in order to provide people a clear idea of what COVID-19 is and which countermeasures could be adopted to deal with it.
+We took into consideration many aspects of the virus that have probably been underestimated or ignored at first, in order to provide people a clear idea of what COVID-19 is and which countermeasures could be adopted to deal with it.
 Virulence (that's the name of the project) aims to tell this story through a proper use of legal and ethical analysis, metadata exploitation and datasets cleaning, in order to provide a neat mashup of all the information sources gathered during the research steps.
 For convenience, the work has been split into 4 parts:

 - Metadata, featuring the Virulence dataset compared with original datasets from other sources
 - Visualization, where data results are represented through comprehensible maps and graphs